oreillymedia/production-resources/styleguide/index.md

 <section data-type="sect2" id="figures_tables_and_examples">
 <h2>Figures, Tables, and Examples</h2>

 <p>Every figure, table, and example should be preceded by a specific in-text reference (for example: see Figure 99-1; Example 1-99 shows; Table 1-1 lists, etc.).
 Figures, tables, and examples should not be introduced with colons or phrases like “in the following figure,” or “as shown in this table.”
-Lack of specific in-text references may cause incorrect placement of figures.</p>
+Lack of specific in-text references may cause incorrect placement of figures. <strgon>See <a href="cross_references">#cross_references</a> above for more detail on including cross references.</strong></p>

 <div data-type="tip">
 <p>If you are writing or copyediting in Word, figure, table, and example numbers should be numbered as follows: 1-2 (note hyphen [-], not en dash [–] between numbers).
 The first number is the chapter number.
 This will be soft-coded in production if not during the writing process.</p>